-- Setting up the gateway with Storage Explorer.
+Use this link to set up the gateway with Storage Explorer.

-Step 1: Create resource groups
+Step 1: Create a resource group

 A resource is a manageable item that is available through Azure.
 Virtual machines, storage accounts, web apps, databases, and virtual networks are examples of resources.

 Resource groups include resources that you want to manage as a group.